RedisLabs/redislabs-docs/content/rc/how-to/creating-iam-resources/cloudformation.md

 <img alt="Launch RedisCloud template" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/>
 </a>

+You can then use the `Outputs` tab to find the data needed to complete the creation of a Cloud Account.

 If you prefer to use the AWS CLI then the command you need is shown below, substituting your profile where it says `YOUR_PROFILE_HERE` (or using one of the other methods as per the [AWS CLI docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))

 ```